Special offer

 Leave for dependents

-You are legally obliged to allow employees ‘compassionate leave’ in case of emergencies involving their dependents.
-Exercise compassion for your employee’s individual circumstances, and provide two to five days of compassionate leave.
+Employees may request time away for emergencies involving dependants.
+Handle requests in line with your organisation’s policy and current official guidance.
+Consider the individual circumstances and apply your organisation’s policy to determine whether, and how much, time away is appropriate.
 Compassionate leave can be planned, such as in the case of an employee attending a funeral, or unplanned, such as supporting a child who has had an accident at school.
-By law, a dependent includes:

 How much sick leave are employees entitled to?